gulpchronics/networking-labs/04-albion-university-network/README.md

 A Cisco Packet Tracer project based on a university network with two campuses, multiple buildings, different departments, VLANs, servers, DHCP and RIPv2.

-I built this project to practice putting different networking concepts together in one topology instead of doing small labs for each topic separately.
+I built this project to practice putting different networking concepts together in one larger topology instead of configuring each topic separately.

 ---